Practice Nurses work closely alongside the doctors and are available for advice by appointment during the day.

 The Amherst Medical Practice presently has 5 Practice Nurses and 3 Health Care Assistants.

 For telephone advice, the times that nurses take phone calls are...

 At Sevenoaks - Monday to Friday, 14.00 to 14.30

 |Tuesday||Paediatrics and general immunisations|

 |Friday||General advice and immunisations|

 |Rebecca Adams RN (Clinical)|

-I initially worked on the children's cardiac unit and then for a short time on the renal transplant unit.
+I initially worked on the children’s cardiac unit and then, for a short time, on the renal transplant unit.
 I further specialised in care of the critically ill child and worked on the PICU at the Royal Brompton for 5 years.